 GEOS 5307, GEOS 5327, GEOS 5375, and GEOS 5387

-A minimum of 30 hours of Geosciences graduate courses to be specified by the student's research supervisory committee and the Graduate Advisor.
+A minimum of 18 hours of additional Geosciences graduate courses to be specified by the student's research supervisory committee and the Graduate Advisor.

-A minimum of 40 hours of additional graduate courses or research.
+A minimum of 36 hours of additional graduate courses or research.